pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Yo!  (informal)

 # phrases

+## no holds barred
+The fight was really bad!
+It was no holds barred.

+## hit below the belt

+## cook up a storm
+* She cooks up a storm when her friends come over.

 ## dancing on the edge of a knife
 * He's dancing on the edge of a knife.